seapagan/update_repo/README.md

 ## Development

+### Developing for the Gem

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests (or simply `rake`).
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.

 Run `rake` to run the RSpec tests, which also runs `RuboCop`, `Reek` and `inch --pedantic` too.

+### Developing for the Website

+The source for the Gem’s website is also included in this repository.
+In fact, there are 2 main folders related to the website :

+- [/web/](web/) folder - this is the SOURCE of the website, and all modifications should be performed here.
+- [/docs/](docs/) folder - this is the GENERATED OUTPUT for the website, and this folder is served up directly and live to the web using GitHub Pages.
+Do not make any modifications to the files in this folder directly, your changes will be overwritten when the website is generated.
+Alway make changes in the /web/folder.

+There are also a few support files to configure Node and Gulp which are used for the build process.

+For full details on how to update the website properly, please see the [WEBSITE.md](WEBSITE.md) file in the root of this repository.

+Any modifications that implement new functionality of user-facing API should also come with the relevant update to the website documenting the new options or modified functionality.
+Generally a Pull Request will not be accepted without the related additions to the website, however help can be given on that side if the process is unclear.

 ## Contributing